Roaldkamman/Guessing_Game/README.md

 - tested functionality so far.
 Didn't run into any errors.

-- created function that checks the letter clicked against the phrase to see if it appears.
+- created checkLetter function that checks the letter clicked against the phrase to see if it appears.
 End of activities Friday 04/10/2020.

-### Monday 04/13/2020:
+### Friday 04/17/2020:

+* * All activities in order of completion.

+- created event listener that on keyboard click passes the clicked button to the checkLetter function.

+- overlay was bugged and had to re-do the hide functionality.
+ID was overwriting .hide class.
+Had to remove transition. (note to add transition in later)

+- debugged several issues within created functions that prevented game from functioning correctly.

+- documented javascript and readme.

+- commit functioning version.

 ### are you interested in hiring a Front End Web Developer?
 Email me at: r.j.kamman@gmail.com